bqplot/bqplot/README.md

 $ conda install -c conda-forge bqplot
 ```

-To enable bqplot with Jupyter lab:
+To enable bqplot for JupyterLab version 1 or 2 (not needed for JupyterLab 3.0):

 ```
 $ jupyter labextension install bqplot